ppapiwich/automate-7solutions-assignment/README.md

 `npx playwright test tests/nok-cash.spec.t --ui`

-The resource is contains in the `nok-plus` folder
+NOTE: The resource is contains in the `nok-plus` folder